Financial Aid 101

 Some scholarships or grants can be for a small amount that may help you pay for your books or research supplies, but others can cover the entire cost of your education.
 That means tuition, room and board, and the extras.
 Which is a very good thing.
 Who knew parking passes could be so expensive?

-Going to school in Louisiana can be pricey—but there are an array of ways to lessen the financial load.
-We’ve done some research to help you afford the education of your dreams.
-Check out some of these scholarships and grants that could help if you’re either a resident or all in on attending a school in Louisiana.
+Going to school in Louisiana can be pricey — but there are a number of ways to lessen the financial load.
+Check out some of these scholarships and grants that could help if you’re attending college in the state.

 Louisiana high school students who are enrolled as first-time freshmen by the first semester following their one-year anniversary of high school graduation may be eligible for this award.
 Minimum GPA and standardized test scores must be met in order to be eligible to receive funding.
 The award amount dovetails with the weighted average award amount that was set for public colleges and universities.